CreateTheBridge/ghost-interface/README.md

 ```

 Copy theme folder into $GHOST_PATH/content/themes.
 To run the development server and use live reload, you'll need to develop from within a Ghost installation.
-Make sure the environment variable $GHOST_PATH is set to the install directory of ghost.
 ```
 cp -R {{ghost-theme-name}}/ $GHOST_PATH/content/themes/{{ghost-theme-name}} && cd $GHOST_PATH//content/themes/{{ghost-theme-name}}
 ```